"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 Gold-plated accents

 When thinking about who has their finger on the pulse of what's cool in nails, Natalie Minerva, the nail artist on Euphoria, is the name that comes to mind.
-We asked Minerva about the vibe she's feeling for 2024 and she said: Prepare for a gold moment.
+We asked Minerva about the vibe she's feeling for 2024 and she said to prepare for a gold moment.
 "We had such a big silver trend the last couple of years, and I think gold is making its way back onto the nail scene," says Minerva.
 Of course, gold nails are nothing new but Minerva says it's going to be a "flex" this year.
-"It’s always been associated with elegance and luxury," she explains, "like jewelry components on nails."
+"It’s always been associated with elegance and luxury," she explains, "like jewellery components on nails."
+Look to nail artist Alexandra Teleki on Instagram.

+The trend is multifaceted.
+"Maybe start out with a gold glitter polish," offers Minerva.
+She recommends OPI I Mica Be Dreaming, £10.99.
+Also try Manucurist Nail Polish in Gold, £14.
+"If you like nail art, ask for gold chrome or gold studs," Minerva adds.
+If you're not interested in the time, money, or potential damage of a gel nail service, consider opting into the trend using La Bello Beauty Hi, I'm: Mimi False Press On Nails, £9.99, which you can pop on at home and reuse.

 AdvertisementADVERTISEMENT